 Boilers perform a vital task.
 They heat and distribute water to each room in your home, ensuring you stay warm and cozy.

-There several types of boiler on the market to mull over.
-These range from high-efficiency units and condensing combo boilers to space heating boilers.
-At Modern Air & Water we’re authorized dealers of boilers from Allied, Lennox and Viessmann, and can install any boiler on the market from any of the top brands.
+There are several types of boilers on the market to mull over.
+These range from high-efficiency units and condensing combi boilers to space-heating boilers.
+At Modern Air & Water we’re authorized dealers of boilers from Allied, Lennox and Viessmann, and we can install any boiler on the market from any of the top brands.

 When the time comes to replace your boiler, keep the following points in mind.